 Rear Admiral Masterson remained active in civic and professional organizations, serving as President of the Military Operations Research Society, President of the Old Town Civic Association in Alexandria, and Chairman of the Historic Alexandria Resources Commission.

-He is survived by his wife, Sara Cooper (“Sally”) Masterson, and their two sons, Thomas Marshall Masterson, M.D., and John Cooper Masterson, Esq.
+He is survived by his wife, Sara (“Sally”) Masterson, their two sons, Thomas Masterson, M.D., and John Masterson, Esq., four grandchildren, Marshall (and his wife Pamela), Samer (and his wife Ling), Rena and Tariq Masterson, and two great-grandchildren, Kleber and Liam Masterson.

-The Society of the Cincinnati remembers Rear Admiral Kleber Sanlin “Skid” Masterson, Jr., as “a gentleman and a patriot committed to his family and dedicated to our One Society of Friends.”
+The Society of the Cincinnati remembers Rear Admiral “Skid” Masterson as “a gentleman and a patriot committed to his family and dedicated to our One Society of Friends.”
 His life reflected that same dedication to the United States Navy, to education, and to the civic institutions he led with integrity, intellect, and vision.

 Authorships (Partial List):